aredn/documentation/arednGettingStarted/node_admin.rst

  :alt: Admin Neighbor Node Statistics
  :align: center

-To the right of the node’s name there is a field that shows the current link status.
-Clicking in this field will give you options for handling RF links to this node, including the ability to block or unblock that node’s traffic from reaching your node.
+For nodes having multiple RF connections, there will be a field that shows the current link status to the right of the node name.
+Clicking in this field will give you options for handling the RF link to this node, including the ability to block or unblock that node’s traffic.
+You are not allowed to block a link that is your node's only connection to the network.

 The following details may be displayed if available for this node's connection to your node, from top to bottom & left to right:

 - :abbr:`type (RF, xlink, tunnel)`, mac address, and ip address
 - model, firmware version, and link address (IPv6 for Babel)